appidea/react-native-hce/README.md

 # react-native-hce

-Use the NFC HCE features in Your react-native application:
+**Host Card Emulation** is the technology in Android Devices, that let the device act as a host in the NFC communication.
+This technology can be used, e.g. to simulate the passive smart cards or NFC tags.
+This package allows the ``react-native`` application to use the adventages of this technology.

+For now, the only out-of-the-box solution provided by this package is:

-- NFC Tag v4 emulation
+- NFC Type 4 tag emulation

+anyways, the module's architecture is ready to engage also the other usages.

-The package currenlty is supported only by the Android platform, as Apple devices currently does not provide API nor hardware support for the
+**The package currenlty is supported only by the Android platform, as Apple devices currently does not provide API nor hardware support for the HCE.**
-HCE.

 ## Installation